-There will be no homework given to the children.
-Please ensure that you are reading daily with your child.
+There will be no homework given to the children, but please ensure that you are reading daily with your child.
 Your child should be reading for at least 30 minutes everyday.
 This can be using the reading book which is sent home from class, a book that they have at home or the books they have been allocated on Bug Club.

 Your child will have been allocated a login by their class teacher.
 You can get this from them.
-Please access your account via the link here: https://www.activelearnprimary.co.uk/login?e=-1&c=0
+Click here to access their account.

 By the time children leave year 1 they should know their 10, 2 and 5 times tables at least.
 Please encourage your children to practise their timetables regularly.
-All of the children also have access to TTrockstars.
-This is an online app which allows the children to practice their timetables whilst having fun.
+All of the children also have access to Numbots and TTrockstars.
+This is an online app which allows the children to practice their number skills and timetables whilst having fun.
 They can earn coins from correct answers as well as battle with other children in their class and even their teacher!

 Your child's class teacher will provide you with log in details for your child.
-Please access your account via the link here: https://ttrockstars.com/
+Click here to access their account.